James Outman Player Props: Dodgers vs. Diamondbacks

 James Outman At The Plate

-- Outman has seven hits this season and a team-best OBP of .519.
+- Outman leads Los Angeles in total hits (eight) this season while batting .348 with five extra-base hits.

-- He ranks 31st in batting average, seventh in on base percentage, and sixth in slugging among qualifying hitters in MLB action.
+- Among the qualifying hitters in MLB, he ranks 33rd in batting average, eighth in on-base percentage, and third in slugging.

-- In four of eight games this year (50.0%) Outman has had a hit, and in three of those games he had more than one (37.5%).
+- In five of nine games this season (55.6%) Outman has picked up a hit, and in three of those games he had more than one (33.3%).

-- In eight games played this season, he has hit a homer in two of them.

-- He has scored in three of eight games (37.5%), including multiple runs twice.
+- He has scored in four of nine games (44.4%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.